 Under an assignment agreement, pursuant to which we acquired intellectual property, we have agreed to pay royalties on sales of ESKATA, or other related products, at rates ranging in low single-digit percentages of net sales, as defined in the agreement.
-Under this assignment agreement, we have paid aggregate milestone payments of \$0.2 million and there are no remaining milestone payment obligations.
+Under this assignment agreement, we paid \$0.2 million in connection with a specified development milestone, and there are no remaining milestone payment obligations.

-In connection with the assignment agreement, we also entered into a finder's services agreement under which we have paid aggregate milestone payments of \$1.5 million upon the achievement of specified pre-commercialization milestones, such as clinical trials and regulatory approvals, as described in the agreement.
-We have also agreed to make aggregate payments of up to \$4.5 million upon the achievement of specified commercial milestones.
+In connection with the assignment agreement, we also entered into a finder's services agreement under which we have made aggregate milestone payments of \$3.0 million upon the achievement of specified pre-commercialization milestones, such as clinical trials and regulatory approvals, and commercial milestones as described in the agreement.
+We have also agreed to make an additional payment of \$3.0 million upon the achievement of a specified commercial milestone.
 In addition, we have agreed to pay royalties on sales of ESKATA, or other related products, at a low single-digit percentage of net sales, as defined in the agreement.